isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The rules are not precise to the point where a person (or machine) can follow them blindly.
-The enforcement parts try to be that, but we would rather leave a rule or a definition a bit vague and open to interpretation than to specify something precisely and wrong.
+The enforcement parts try to be that, but we would rather leave a rule or a definition a bit vague and open to interpretation than specify something precisely and wrong.
 Sometimes, precision comes only with time and experience.
 Design is not (yet) a form of Math.